imranmatin23/southwest-airlines-generative-ai-agent/README.md

 # Southwest Airlines Generative AI Agent

 A Generative AI Agent that is able to obtain Southwest Airlines flight information.
+This was built using [Erik-Debye@](https://github.com/Erik-Debye)'s [SWA-Scraper GitHub Repository](https://github.com/Erik-Debye/SWA-Scraper) as inspiration.

 ## Product Demo